dizecto/grpc-go-uds/README.md

 # grpc-go-uds-test

+## Errors such as "frame too large" and "PROTOCOL_ERROR" occurred with Unix domain socket on Windows

+I initially observed these errors in Unix domain socket connection between daprd and its pluggable component.
+After modifying the RouteChat code in grpc-go/examples/route_guide, I was able to reproduce them.

-## How to reproduce
+#### How to reproduce

-### Install and add environment variables.
+##### Install go and set up environment variables
 1. Install [go1.19.13.windows-amd64.msi](https://go.dev/dl/go1.19.13.windows-amd64.msi).
-2. Add the following environment variables.
+2. Set the following environment variables.
 ```
 GRPC_GO_LOG_SEVERITY_LEVEL: info
 GRPC_GO_LOG_VERBOSITY_LEVEL: 99
-GODEBUG: http2debug=2
 ```

+And if 'GODEBUG: http2debug=2' is present, delete it.
+When printing this debug log, no errors were observed to occur.

-### Clone the repository and compile for unix domain socket
+##### Clone the repositories and compile for Unix domain socket
 ```
 > mkdir github.com
 > cd github.com